TravelingTechGuy/myip/README.md

 Motivation
 ----------
 I'm on the road quite a lot, and many times I need to know my external IP.
 Oftentimes, it's good to know where web sites think I'm calling from.
 I wrote a version of this in PHP, that still works great, but I wanted to try a simple Node.js app.
 The idea was to try writing this as simple as possible, with no external modules or dependencies.
 After finishing the server side, I wrote a simple Chrome extension (see below) that consumes the JSON and shows it in a browser.
+Read the full story on [my blog](http://code.travelingtechguy.com/2013/04/whats-my-ip.html).

 Usage
 -----